pfunks/TCTest/test_faq.md

 No. Since downvoting reduces the rewards on a post/comment, it does not earn curation rewards.

-## What is the formula used to calculate curation rewards?

 ## Why don't my upvotes have an effect on a post's rewards?

 Larger stakeholders have more say in how the rewards are divided.